Whatcom County Networking Groups

-Ferndale Chamber of Commerce: On the third Wednesday of each month at 12:00 p.m., the Ferndale Chamber has its membership luncheon.
+Ferndale Chamber of Commerce: At noon on the third Wednesday of each month, the Ferndale Chamber has its membership luncheon at the Pioneer Pavilion.
 They also organize a Leading Ladies networking group and host many community events where you can volunteer with peers.

 Lynden Chamber of Commerce: Beat your competitors to the punch!
 Join the Lynden Chamber’s monthly networking meetings.
 The group gathers in Lynden on the last Thursday of the month.

-Sustainable Connections: A non-profit membership organization of independent, locally-owned businesses, farms, and organizations based in Whatcom and neighboring counties working to transform and model an economy built on sustainable practices.
+Sustainable Connections: A non-profit membership organization of independent, locally-owned businesses, farms, and organizations based in Whatcom and neighboring counties, Sustainable Connections works to transform and model an economy built on sustainable practices.
 Members enjoy marketing, education and networking benefits, including Let’s Do Lunch meetings at noon on the first Wednesday of every month and Energy Club morning networking at 8 a.m. on the third Thursday of every month.

 Networking Tip: Don’t put business cards collected at networking events in your desk drawer.
 Read this article to learn how to use those cards to expand your network in 15 minutes or less!

 Technology Alliance Group NW (TAG): TAG membership grants technology-based business professionals the opportunity to learn and make connections from both industry experts and local business leaders with the goal of improving your skills as a business owner.
 NextTech is an open group that meets on the third Thursday of every month to discuss technology trends, economic impacts, challenges and successes.
 TAG Lunch + Learn talks feature conversations about local tech-related issues over lunch.
 And then there are regular meetings of TAG Women in Tech, Whatcom IT Professionals, TAG IT Leadership and more.
 Quarterly breakfasts also are held; keep an eye on the TAG website to find the next one.

 Whatcom Women in Business: Whatcom Women in Business is one of the oldest and most encompassing network/referral sources for business women.
 They develop leadership skills, strength through mutual support, mentoring and opportunities for business and personal growth.
 WWIB meets on the fourth Tuesday of the month from 5:30 to 8 p.m. at Bellingham Country Club.